-Wearing 3D glasses, visitors are transported back to 19th-century Pfaffenthal for a bus ride through the district's narrow streets.
-With the help of photos, animated images, sounds and music, this multi-sensory experience lets you become immersed in the everyday life of the district: sitting in an animated carriage pulled by virtual horses, you can simply watch the world pass by.
+Visitors are taken on a bus ride through the district's narrow streets and, with the help of 3D glasses, transported back to 19th-century Pfaffenthal.
+This multi-sensory experience, enhanced with photos, animated images, sounds and music, will immerse you in the everyday life of the district: sitting in an animated carriage pulled by virtual horses, you can simply watch the world pass by.
 Check out the neighbourhood's private homes and other buildings, such as the Vauban military barracks.

 Since December 2018, this pilot project has been accessible to the general public as part of an evaluation phase.
 Once this phase is completed, the City of Luxembourg will decide whether the project should be developed on a larger scale and gradually extended to other districts, which would allow locals and visitors alike to enjoy this extraordinary journey through Luxembourg City's past.
 In the Pfaffenthal district, for example, you can glimpse the famous Luxembourgish composer Laurent Menager as he strolls down the street, observe locals in period clothes go about their business and see carriages as they pass by on the bridge.

 The City of Luxembourg has launched an outdoor augmented reality project in the form of an app aimed at locals and tourists.